Do you use

 Project Background

-CARLA staff have worked since 2003 on ways of integrating second-language acquisition (SLA) research more effectively into language teacher education.
-A failure to effectively integrate an understanding of language learning into the teacher’s knowledge base results in a major gap between empirically supported findings and theories about the way people learn second languages, and the beliefs and pedagogical activities of language teachers.
-What is needed is a bottom-up, “learn by doing” approach, in which teachers are viewed not as consumers of SLA research, but as active participants in the study of learner language (Tarone & Allwright, 2005; Tarone, 2006; Tarone, 2009).
-Exploratory Practice (Allwright & Hanks, 2009) provides the framework for the multi-media interactive materials on this website, which are the intended to integrate a “learn by doing” focus on learner language and its development into the heart of language teacher preparation.
+CARLA staff strive to integrate second-language acquisition (SLA) research more effectively into language teacher education.
+In our view, what works best is a bottom-up, “learn by doing” approach using Exploratory Practice (Allwright & Hanks, 2009) as a framework; in this approach, teachers are viewed not as consumers of SLA research, but as active participants themselves in the study of learner language (Tarone & Allwright, 2005; Tarone, 2006; Tarone, 2009).
+The multi-media interactive materials on this website are the intended to integrate a “learn by doing” focus on learner language and its development into the heart of language teacher education.

-Allwright’s Exploratory Practice for language teachers is increasingly being implemented as a framework within which language teachers learn to study life and learning in their own classrooms, identify learning needs as they arise, and adjust their pedagogical practice to address those needs.
+Allwright’s Exploratory Practice is an effective framework within which language teachers learn to study life and learning in their own classrooms, identify learning needs as they arise, and adjust their pedagogical practice to address those needs.
 Exploratory Practice provides a theoretical rationale for an intensive summer institute called “Basics of Second Language Acquisition” offered by CARLA since 2002, as well as for a book for teachers of English as a second language (Tarone & Swierzbin, 2009).
-The interactive multimedia materials on this website, developed in 2009-2011, are the first to offer teachers of Chinese, Japanese, Korean and Persian the skills they need to observe learner language development so they can align their pedagogy with it in their own classrooms.
-This skill is a prerequisite if they are to tailor their use of teaching materials to the developing learner languages in their own classrooms, in order to foster higher levels of proficiency in these critical languages.
+The interactive multimedia materials on this website, developed between 2009 and 2016, are the first to offer teachers of Chinese, Japanese, Korean, Persian and Spanish the skills they need to observe learner language development so they can align their pedagogy with it in their own classrooms.
+This skill is a prerequisite if they are to tailor their use of teaching materials to the developing learner languages in their own classrooms, in order to foster higher levels of proficiency in these languages.

 Research Team